20 best Graphic drawing tablets of 2023

 Huion Kamvas Pro 24 drawing tablet monitor

-Huion Kamvas Pro 24 boasts a 4K UHD (3840 x 2160) display resolution which enables clear and sharp picture presentation on the 23.8” panel.
+It boasts a 4K UHD (3840 x 2160) resolution which enables clear and sharp picture presentation on the 23.8-inch screen.
 Even the most subtle details can be presented crisply.

 The PW517 digital pen delivers an accurate and natural drawing experience with 8192 pressure sensitivity levels, a 60° tilt support, and a 300 pps report rate.

-It comes with a lightweight donut-shaped pen stand that contains with 5 standard pen tips and 5 felt tip pens to meet the needs of different users.
+The stylus also comes with a smooth rubber grip, two buttons on body.
+You will get a donut-shaped pen stand that contains with 5 standard pen tips and 5 felt pen nibs.

 Apple iPad Pro 2022 12.9-inch standalone drawing tablet + apple pencil (2nd generation)

-The iPad Pro is light and portable, but can be a fully capable artist’s workstation – perfect for international travel.
-Painting on it is similar to any other screen tablet, except its small and glossy screen.
+The iPad Pro (6th gen) is light and portable, but can be a fully capable artist’s workstation – perfect for international travel.

 The display’s refresh rate of 120Hz ensures excellent responsiveness.
 It also features True Tone, 115% of DCI-P3 wide color gamut and a mini-LED backlight.
 The tablet world doesn’t have much to rival it at the moment.